carpentries/sandpaper-docs/episodes/deployment.md

 ### The Two-Step Model of Deployment

-To alleviate the downsides of working with generated content, the new template employs a two-step model of deployment when you run `sandpaper::build_lesson()`
+To alleviate the downsides of working with generated content, The Carpentries Workbench employs a two-step model of deployment when you run `sandpaper::build_lesson()`

 1. Take any source files with content that needs to be interpreted (e.g.
    R Markdown) and **render them to markdown** in a staging area ignored by git.